ConradPB/City-Skyline-Night-Blackout/README.md

 # City-Skyline-Night-Blackout
-Full moon night as a backdrop to a blacked out city skyline
+Full moon night as a backdrop to a blacked out city skyline.
+This project transitions from day time to night time depending on the size of the browser from which its being viewed.

 This project is a simple webpage that displays a city skyline using HTML and CSS.
 The webpage consists of two sections - the background buildings and the foreground buildings.
 The background buildings are displayed in the back of the webpage, while the foreground buildings are displayed in the front.